A guide to healthy eating for older adults

 Accredited practising dietitian and spokesperson for the Dietitians Association of Australia Joel Feren has been working in the aged care space for seven years and says there are numerous misconceptions around what is actually healthy for older people.

 “Foods that are considered to be less healthy for younger people may be appropriate for older people as they need extra calories to prevent muscle wastage.
 Foods such as double thick custard, ice creams, milkshakes and cakes with extra cream are encouraged for those who are nutritionally compromised.”

-It’s important to remember that healthy eating is not the same for everyone, and your diet should be tailored to fit your personal needs.
+It’s important to remember that healthy eating is not the same for everyone, and your diet and foods and drinks should be tailored to fit your personal needs.
 Ensure that you’re eating a variety of foods to get the nutrients, vitamins and minerals that your body needs.

 Feren emphasises the need to “take a holistic and well-rounded approach to nutrition and getting the five core food groups every day”.

 The Australian Guide to Healthy Eating spells out those five food groups:

 - Meat, fish and other seafood, poultry, eggs, nuts and legumes

 - Milk, yoghurt, cheese, custard an ice cream

 What are the nutritional needs for older adults and why is it important?

 As we get older we may have additional dietary needs compared to when we were younger.
 It’s important to target certain foods to eat that will make us feel healthier and more energetic.